JB Pritzker, Governor

-I believe that we share a common goal in making sure that students have the ability to learn in an environment that is free of sexual harassment, because sexual harassment is never okay.
-This new law helps to inform students of their rights and of the help available should they have a need.
-If you require additional assistance or would like to continue receiving updates from IDHR, please email Betsy Ebeling.
+I believe that we share a common goal in making sure that students have the ability to learn in an environment that is free of sexual harassment, because sexual harassment, as our materials read, is "never okay."
+This law helps to inform students of their rights and of the help available should they have a need.
+If you require additional assistance or would like to continue receiving updates from IDHR, please email IDHR.

 Illinois Department of Human Rights